Rahix/tbot/Documentation/installation.rst

 Paramiko
 ^^^^^^^^
+Note that paramiko is no longer a required dependency.

 If the installation does not work, most likely it is an error when installing paramiko.
 I recommend installing paramiko through your distros package manager (eg. ``python3-paramiko`` for Fedora).
 If your distros